salesforce/LAVIS/latest/_sources/getting_started.rst.txt

 LAVIS provides a unified interface to extract multimodal features from each architecture.
 To extract features, we load the feature extractor variants of each model.
+The multimodal feature can be used for multimodal classification.
+The low-dimensional unimodal features can be used to compute cross-modal similarity.

 .. code-block:: python